hackersatcambridge/workshops-git-intro/README.md

 ### Making Changes and Staging Files
 Let's give Git some changes to track.
-Using your favorite editor, write `Hello World` in the next empty line of the README file.
+Using your favorite editor, write `Hello World` in line 3 of the README file.

 If you run `$ git status` you will see something like
 ```